-Whether you’re dealing with a demanding job, strife at home or other stressors, reaching for food to calm down is an all-too-common coping mechanism.
+Reaching for food to calm down is an all-too-common coping mechanism, whether you’re dealing with world events, a demanding job, juggling home responsibilities or other stressors.
 Thirty-eight percent of adults say they’ve overeaten or reached for unhealthy foods in the past month because of stress, and of those, half do so at least once a week, according to an American Psychological Association survey.

 Stress eating serves as a soothing distraction, and, for many people, it’s become an unhealthy habit.
 When you’re stressed out, levels of cortisol (aka the stress hormone) go up, which can boost your appetite and cravings for foods high in fat and sugar.
 “Fatty and sugary foods (often known as comfort foods) seem to chill out the part of your brain that sends stress signals,” explains Candice Seti, PsyD, a weight-loss therapist.